 Brodie's career-high 4 assists help Flames blaze past Devils

-Calgary defenceman TJ Brodie finished off the best game of his career in style, setting up a winning goal in overtime.
 Brodie picked up his fourth assist of the game by making a pin-point pass to a wide open Mikael Backlund 1:13 into overtime and the Flames beat New Jersey 4-3 on Friday night to send the Devils to their seventh straight loss at home.
+"I'd like to take some credit for that," Flames coach Glen Gulutzan said.

 Add your comments below